 A Brief History of Intellectual Property Law

-Since australopithecus africanus plodded across African desserts, humanoid species have developed ways to protect themselves and their flocks.
+Since australopithecus africanus plodded across the Sahara, humanoids have developed ways to protect themselves and their flocks.
 But the protection of intellectual property — indeed, the very concept of such a thing — is a recent idea.

 Copyrights didn’t exist in the days of Shakespeare, whose plays came to us via pirated quartos published without permission.